SD3004/surface-vision-transformers/README.md

 </details>

-7. Once this step is done, the preprocessing script can be used to prepare the training and validation numpy array files, per task and data configuration (template, native).
-This is done by running the script in ./tools:
+7. Once this step is done, the preprocessing script can be used to prepare the training and validation numpy array files, per task (birth-age, scan-age) and data configuration (template, native).
+Set the parameters in the config file and run the preprocessing script in ./tools:

 ```
 python preprocessing.ipynb ../config/preprocessing/hparams.py
 ```

-Hyperparameters for the preprocessing can be modified in config/preprocessing/hparams.py

 # Commands